MS-ESS3-2: Natural Hazards

 Assessments

-The following assessments were created by science teachers hoping to better understand the NGSS.
-In most cases teachers went from standard to assessment in around an hour.
-These are drafts and should be used accordingly.
-Feel free to improve these assessments or contribute to the collection.
-Learn more about assessment design here.
+The following assessments were shared by teachers implementing the NGSS.
+Many of these are drafts and should be used accordingly.
+Feel free to improve these assessments or contribute your own.
+Learn more here.

 Anchor Charts